Yo-kai Watch

-is a Japanese mixed-media franchise of Japanese role-playing video games and toys, created and developed by Level-5.
+is a role-playing video game series and associated media franchise created and developed by Level-5.
 The first game in the series was released for the Nintendo 3DS in 2013.
-Three main sequels and several spinoffs, on both Nintendo and mobile platforms, have been released.
-In December 2019, they expanded to PlayStation with the release of Yo-kai Watch 4++.
+Three main sequels and several spinoffs, on both Nintendo consoles and mobile platforms, have been released, with Nintendo handling international releases until 2019.
+In December 2019, the franchise expanded to PlayStation with the release of Yo-kai Watch 4++.
+An associated toy line is produced by Bandai for the Japanese market, while Hasbro formerly sold the toys under license in the Americas and Europe.

-Six manga adaptations have also been produced; one, a series that began serialization in Shogakukan's CoroCoro Comic from December 2012 to December 2022, became an award winner.
-An anime television series produced by OLM, Inc. began airing in Japan from January 2014 and was a ratings success, boosting the franchise in popularity, and began airing in North America from September 2015.
-An animated film was released in December 2014; with three more films being produced.
-As of 2022, the game series had sold over 17 million copies worldwide.
+Six manga adaptations have also been produced; one, a series that began serialization in Shogakukan's CoroCoro Comic from December 2012 to April 2023, was an award winner.
+An anime television series produced by OLM, Inc. aired in Japan from January 8, 2014, to March 30, 2018, and was a ratings success, boosting the franchise in popularity, and began airing in North America from September 2015.
+An animated film, Yo-kai Watch: The Movie, was released on December 20, 2014, with seven more films being produced since then.
+As of 2022, the game series has sold over 17 million copies worldwide.

-Despite not meeting Level-5's expectations in the United States, the franchise still enjoyed a successful U.S. launch, with the original 3DS game selling 400,000 units, as well as toys and an airing of the TV series on Disney XD in the United States on September 5, 2015.
-However, interest in the Yo-kai Watch franchise steadily declined, and Hasbro's Yo-kai Watch toy line was discontinued in the United States in 2017 and in Europe and Latin America in 2018.
+While the franchise is popular in Japan and Europe, it failed to meet Level-5's expectations in North America.
+Nonetheless, the franchise's North American launch was successful, with the original 3DS game selling 400,000 units, backed by the toys and the broadcast of the English dub on Disney XD in the United States.
+However, interest in the Yo-kai Watch franchise has since steadily declined.
+The franchise generated $2 billion in retail sales.

-Concept
+Concept and plot

-The franchise was first thought up as a Doraemon IP, something that could be long lasting over a long period of time.
+The franchise was first conceived as a Doraemon IP, something that could last over a long period of time.
 Akihiro Hino, CEO of Level-5, researched extensively what makes a franchise long-lasting, and came up with Yo-kai Watch.

-Yo-kai Watch revolves around befriending Yo-kai that are haunting the city.
-They are based on traditional yōkai (Japanese mythical creatures), but often with clever twists.
-If one befriends a Yo-kai they get their friendship medal, an object that allows one to summon Yo-kai.
+Yo-kai Watch revolves around befriending Yo-kai that are haunting the city, which are based on traditional yōkai, but often with clever twists.
+If one befriends a Yo-kai, they get their Yo-kai Medal, an object that allows one to summon Yo-kai.
 With these, they can summon Yo-kai to either fight other Yo-kai, befriend others, or solve everyday tasks.

-The basic plot for most of the media is that the main character (either Nate or Katie) obtains a Yo-kai Watch through Whisper, a butler Yo-kai.
+The basic plot of most media is that the main character, either Nathan "Nate" Adams or Katie Forester, obtains a Yo-kai Watch through Whisper, a butler Yo-kai.
 They then befriend Jibanyan, a cat Yo-kai who haunts an intersection because he thinks his owner from when he was alive named Amy called him lame for getting hit by a truck.
 During the anime's run, other Yo-kai were introduced.